anasmalikp/microservices_with_communication/README.md

 # Microservices Project

 This project is built using a Microservices Architecture to manage product and order-related services independently.
-It enables both asynchronous and synchronous communication between services, providing flexibility and efficiency in operations.
+It enables asynchronous communication between services, providing flexibility and efficiency in operations.

 ## Modules